This delicious high protein chicken curry with cauliflower and sweet potatoes is one of my favourite gluten free one pot meals.

 I have a total soft spot for curry.
 When I first moved back to Toronto after high school my family found an amazing Indian restaurant near by that became a family staple.
 The butter chicken was irresistible, the daal was so comforting and the naan bread just filled you with warmth.
-So I wanted to create my own Paleo Chicken Curry with some of my favourite curry that could go down in my play book as one of my best gluten free one pot meals.
+So I wanted to create my own High Protein Chicken Curry with some of my favourite curry that could go down in my play book as one of my best gluten free one pot meals.
 Seriously, when you’re a busy girl who loves to cook but hates to clean, one pot meals are KEY.

-How to Make Paleo Chicken Curry
+How to Make Chicken Curry

 My sauce is a simple tomato and coconut milk combination, but instead of starting from scratch with a can of tomatoes, I take a few shortcuts with store bought tomato sauce.
 I always have leftover tomato sauce from pasta night lying around the house, so this is a great way to repurpose any extras you’ve made.
-Trust me, once you add in all of the Indian spices to your paleo chicken curry, you’ll forget that sauce you started with was for an Italian meal.
+Trust me, once you add in all of the Indian spices to your high protein chicken curry, you’ll forget that sauce you started with was for an Italian meal.

 Leave me a comment below, I would love to hear about some of your go-to additions!

 - 8 boneless, skinless chicken thighs fat trimmed

 - Pinch each of salt and pepper

 - 1 small onion finely diced

 - 3 tbsp curry powder